 - Salt: Stick to basic salt or take it up a notch with epsom salt or another favorite salt option.

 - Liquid: Basic water works, but I also love using organic witch hazel for some extra skin-soothing.

 Scents and Colors

 This is where the options get endless.
-Use your favorite essential oils, add dried herbs or make them scent free.
-You can even add some natural dyes to change the color.
+Use your favorite essential oils, add dried herbs, or make them scent-free.
+Some options are:

 These are easy to make with measuring cups and your hands, but for a fancier and more uniform product, it helps to also have: